threealone957123/Qiqi-Valerie-Duan.github.io/_pages/about.md

 I'm Qiqi Duan, a passionate and dedicated M.Phil. student in Data Science and Analytics at [The Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/zh/?variant=zh-cn/).
 With a strong academic background and diverse research experience, I am committed to exploring the intersection of data science, machine learning, and real-world applications.
 My journey in academia and industry has equipped me with a unique skill set and a drive to tackle complex problems through innovative solutions.

 Education
 ======
-**The Hong Kong University of Science and Technology (Guangzhou)**
-• M.Phil. in Data Science and Analytics (Aug.
+* M.Phil. in Data Science and Analytics (Aug.
 2022 - Oct.
-2023)
-• GPA: 3.76/4
-• Academic papers: 3
-• Co-author of multiple research papers published in top-tier conferences like NeurIPS **The Chinese University of Hong Kong (CUHK)**
+2023), The Hong Kong University of Science and Technology (Guangzhou)
-• M.Sc. in Systems Engineering and Engineering Management **Nankai University**
+* M.Sc. in Systems Engineering and Engineering Management, The Chinese University of Hong Kong (CUHK)
-• B.Mgmt. in International Accounting (Sep.
-2012 - July 2016)
+* B.Mgmt. in International Accounting (Sep.
+2012 - July 2016), Nankai University
-• GPA: 87.6/100, ranking top 15%
-• Recipient of the Academic Year Scholarship
-• Recipient of annual full-fund exchange opportunity to University of Pompeu Fabra (Barcelona, Spain)

 Publications
 ======
-1. Goldman: Reading the Fed, Riding the Trend in Gold Markets with Multi-Agent LLMs
+**1. Goldman: Reading the Fed, Riding the Trend in Gold Markets with Multi-Agent LLMs**
-  • Authors : Qiqi Duan, Changlun Li, Yao Shi, Yizhang Zhu, Yuyu Luo, Nan Tang
+  * Authors : Qiqi Duan, Changlun Li, Yao Shi, Yizhang Zhu, Yuyu Luo, Nan Tang
-  • Conference : NeurIPS 2025 (Under Review)
+  * Conference : NeurIPS 2025 (Under Review)
-  • Abstract : This paper presents a multi-agent system that leverages large language models (LLMs) to optimize decision-making in the gold market by            incorporating real-time geopolitical, inflation, and policy data.
+  * Abstract : This paper presents a multi-agent system that leverages large language models (LLMs) to optimize decision-making in the gold market by           incorporating real-time geopolitical, inflation, and policy data.
-2. Time Travel is Cheating: Going Live with DeepFund for Real-Time Fund Investment Benchmarking
+**2. Time Travel is Cheating: Going Live with DeepFund for Real-Time Fund Investment Benchmarking**
-  • Authors : Changlun Li, Yao Shi, Chen Wang, Qiqi Duan, Runke Ruan, Weijie Huang, Haonan Long, Lijun Huang, Yuyu Luo, Nan Tang
+  * Authors : Changlun Li, Yao Shi, Chen Wang, Qiqi Duan, Runke Ruan, Weijie Huang, Haonan Long, Lijun Huang, Yuyu Luo, Nan Tang
-  • Conference : NeurIPS 2025 (Under Review)
+  * Conference : NeurIPS 2025 (Under Review)
-  • Abstract : This research addresses potential information leakage in LLM-driven trading strategies by evaluating them in real-time testing environments.
+  * Abstract : This research addresses potential information leakage in LLM-driven trading strategies by evaluating them in real-time testing environments.
 It also includes contributions to agent functionality development and experimental validation.
-3. Automatic Modeling and Analysis of Students' Problem-Solving Handwriting Trajectories
+**3. Automatic Modeling and Analysis of Students' Problem-Solving Handwriting Trajectories**
-  • Authors : Zhonghua Sheng, Shuyu Shen, Leixian Shen, Qiqi Duan, Nan Tang, Pan Hui, Huamin Qu, Yuyu Luo
+  * Authors : Zhonghua Sheng, Shuyu Shen, Leixian Shen, Qiqi Duan, Nan Tang, Pan Hui, Huamin Qu, Yuyu Luo
-  • Conference : AIED
+  * Conference : AIED
-  • Abstract : This study focuses on modeling handwriting trajectories to reveal students' problem-solving behaviors.
+  * Abstract : This study focuses on modeling handwriting trajectories to reveal students' problem-solving behaviors.
 It contributes to the development of      educational tools that enhance learning analytics.

 Site-wide configuration
 ------